Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 Crash the application by using the `/crash` endpoint.

-This time you should only see the pod crash that we have been connected to.
-The deployment will automatically restart the pod. still our connection to the application is lost.
+This time still only the pod we are port-forwarded to should crash.
+The other pods should still be running, since no /crash endpoint is called on them.
+But we would like to have a more resilient application.
+To make sure the application is still available when a pod crashes we can use a Kubernetes resource called a `Service`.

 ## 4. Kubernetes resource: Service